nux219/NeuGuard/README.md

 - **[NeuGuard_Texas100.ipynb](./NeuGuard_Texas100.ipynb)** for Texas100 dataset.

+# Requirements:

+CUDA Enabled GPU hardware
+- python == 3.7.10
+- pytorch == 1.9.0
+- cudatoolkit == 10.2

+We provide the [environment.yml](./environment.yml) file for our running environment.

+You can create the environment using the following command.

+`conda env create -f environment.yml`

+Detailed instructions please check the conda [website](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-from-file).

 # Datasets
 To run the attack evaluation, you will need to download the three datasets first.

 For the Texas100 dataset, the default way to load the data takes long time, we save a npz file to speed up the loading.
-We provide both way to load the data.
+We provide both ways to load the data.
 - Name: texas100_data.npz download [here](https://drive.google.com/file/d/1G9-oWyLqiSTDuB2ku6xYY7MVWOur6OOA/view?usp=sharing).
 - We load Texas100 data with a randomized order following the file 'random_r_texas100_prune'.
 Please download it before running the code.